scaleoutsystems/fedn/docs/introduction.rst

 -  **Cloud native.** Deploy on public cloud, private cloud, or on-prem infrastructure.

 -  **Scalability and resilience.** Multiple combiners can balance load.
-FEDn handles failures in all critical components and manages intermittent client-connections.
+Scaleout Edge handles failures in all critical components and manages intermittent client-connections.

 -  **Developer and DevOps friendly.** Logging, tracing, and plugin architecture simplify monitoring, debugging, and extending the system.